Taste the rainbow

 - Once the recipe and key ingredients have been selected, you can start cooking!

-- As you are cooking, to involve the children and talk about what you are doing, ask questions, such as:
+- As you are cooking, ask questions such as:

 - “Lilly could you come and help me put the capsicum on our pizza?”